darkterra/OLD-Node-Nas-Manager/README.md

 * Modular and Maintainable

 Naturally, the Node-Nas-Manager solution contains all the basic functions and the advanced functions by default the most experienced initially.
-And later by the "Modularity" project, the solution may be more complete.
+And later by the "Modularity" areas, the solution may be more complete.
 Modules developed by community will see the day in addition to those developed by the original team that created the Node-Nas-Manager solution.

 Node-Nas-Manager is a Rich Web Client based Webix technology (that provides a desktop interface inspire from office style) and Resumable.js